endomorphosis/ipfs_faiss_py/README.md

 ~~~

 will upload them to web3storage, pinata, filebase, and lighthouse storage
-and there will instear be a web3storage_pins.tsv file with the new pins to import into huggingface datasets
+and there will instear be a web3storage_pins.tsv file with the new pins to import into datasets
 ... but only web3stoage is working right now.